telerik/maui-docs/controls/datagrid/sorting.md

 }
 ```

-Adding it to the `GroupDescriptors` collection of the RadDataGrid:
+Add it to the `GroupDescriptors` collection of the DataGrid:

 <snippet id='datagrid-delegatesortdescriptor-csharp'/>
 ```C#
 this.dataGrid.SortDescriptors.Add(new DelegateSortDescriptor() { KeyLookup = new CustomIKeyLookup()});
 ```

-Here is how the RadDataGrid looks when sorting is applied:
+Here is how the DataGrid looks when sorting is applied:

 ![](images/datagrid_sorting.png)

 ## Sorting through the UI

-The DataGrid allows sorting through the UI by click/tap on the Column Header using the following property:

-* `UserSortMode` : Defines how user input (column header tap/click) affects the current sort state of the grid.
-The available options are: *Auto/Multiple/None/Single*.
-The default value of the UserSortMode is *Auto*.
+The DataGrid allows sorting through the UI by clicking or tapping the column header and through the `UserSortMode` property. `UserSortMode` defines how user input (column header tap/click) affects the current sort state of the grid.
+The available options are `Auto`, `Multiple`, `None`, and `Single`.
+The default value of the `UserSortMode` is `Auto`.

-The following property is used to enable/disable the sorting of a specific column:

-* `CanUserSort` (bool): Defines a value indicating whether the user can sort the data by the values in the column.
+The `CanUserSort` (bool) property is used to enable or disable the sorting of a specific column.
+It defines a value indicating whether the user can sort the data by the values in the column.

 ## See Also